mysql/mysql-shell/unittest/traces/README.replayer.txt

 If a replay passes but the direct execution fails:
     * ???

+If a replay passes for you but it fails in other hosts:
+    * The test is not deterministic and/or is affected by differences in the host where it's running.

 To check and update trace files, you can run the unittest/traces/rebuild_traces script.
 It will run all AdminAPI tests in replay mode, re-record the ones that fail and then verify the newly recorded session.